Gomilol/Legendware-Resolver-LUA/README.md

-# Legendware-Resolver-LUA
+# Legendware Resolver LUA

-*Resolver for legendware made by me.
+Resolver for legendware made by me.